 However, to our knowledge, little is known about whether the quantity and quality of maternal tactile behaviours towards their children depend on their higher-order social cognition abilities.
-Two factors that are deemed particularly important in terms of parental social cognition abilities are the parental capacity to infer the mental states of their infant and their capacity to recognise the infant as an individual with independent mental states.
-The former ability has been termed 'mentalization', or 'the capacity to envision mental states in self and others" (Fonagy et al., 2004, p.
+Two factors that are deemed particularly important in terms of parental social cognition abilities are the parental capacity to infer the mental states of their infant and their capacity to recognize the infant as an individual with independent mental states.
+The former ability has been termed 'mentalization', or 'the capacity to envision mental states in self and others" (Fonagy, Gergely, Jurist & Target, 2004, p.
 23).
-The latter ability has been termed "mind-mindedness (MM) and is considered a related, but more specific concept employed particularly in parent-infant relationships to refer to the parent"s tendency to represent and respond to their infants as "individuals with a mind rather than merely as a creature with needs that must be satisfied" (Meins et al., 2001, p.
-638).
-Importantly, according to some developmental theories (e.g. Fonagy et al., 2004; Meins et al., 2001) infants can progressively learn to independently recognise and regulate their own emotions because their caregivers have the ability to recognise their infants as having independent minds and feelings of their own (mind-mindedness), and respond to them with contingent affective displays (e.g. mirroring joy in response to a display of enthusiasm in the infant, Gergely and Watson, 1999).
+The latter ability has been termed 'mind-mindedness (MM) and is considered a related, but more specific concept employed particularly in parent-infant relationships to refer to the parent's tendency to represent and respond to their infants as "individuals with a mind rather than merely as a creature with needs that must be satisfied" (Meins et al., 2001, p.638).
+Importantly, according to some developmental theories (e.g. Fonagy, Gergely, Jurist & Target, 2004; Meins, 2001) infants can progressively learn to independently recognise and regulate their own emotions because their caregivers have the ability to recognise their infants as having independent minds and feelings of their own (mind-mindedness), and respond to them with contingent affective displays (e.g. mirroring joy in response to a display of enthusiasm in the infant, Gergely & Watson, 1999).
 According to such theories, this parental ability to recognise and respond to an infant's mental needs accordingly, creates a situation of parent-infant synchrony (Feldman et al., 1999) and the contingent mirroring of the infant's emotions enables the infant to modulate her or his own affective states.
-Theories on caregiver-infant affective 'contingency' (Gergely and Watson, 1999), mirroring and mentalisation (Fonagy et al., 2004), mind-mindedness (Meins et al., 2001) or 'synchrony' (Feldman et al., 1999) are not identical but they share the idea of the importance of 'mind reading' and a co-ordination between infant and caregiver during interactions for the development of affect regulation.
-For example, Meins et al. (2002) suggest that when infants are exposed to caregiver comments that appropriately describe their mental states, they are offered a 'representational reference' for their current experience.
+Theories on caregiver-infant affective 'contingency' (Gergely & Watson, 1999), mirroring and mentalisation (Fonagy, Gergely, Jurist & Target, 2004), mindmindedness (Meins, 2001) or 'synchrony' (Feldman et al., 1999) are not identical but they share the idea of the importance of 'mind reading' and a co-ordination between infant and caregiver during interactions for the development of affect regulation.
+For example, Meins and colleagues (2002) suggest that when infants are exposed to caregiver comments that appropriately describe their mental states, they are offered a 'representational reference' for their current experience.
 A contingency between what the infant is experiencing and what the caregiver is verbally describing (i.e. mind-related comments) would allow the infant to see more clearly the connection between experience, behaviour and mental states and hence ultimately understand and regulate her and other people's mental states and actions.

-Substantial evidence (i.e. Verhage et al., 2016 for a recent metaanalysis) links adults' mental representations of attachment and related concepts (e.g. mentalization, mind-mindedness) to the development of infant's attachment and mentalisation abilities (e.g. Meins et al., 2002, Meins et al., 2003; Verhage et al., 2016).
-Furthermore, parental attachment representations have also been associated with the sensitivity of parent-infant interaction, particularly in terms of parental responsiveness (e.g. Van IJzendoorn, 1995) and parental mind-mindedness (Arnott and Meins, 2007).
+Substantial evidence (i.e. Verhage, Schuengel, Madigan, Fearon, Oosterman et al. 2016 for a recent meta-analysis) links adults' mental representations of attachment and related concepts (e.g. mentalization, mind-mindedness) to the development of infant's attachment and mentalisation abilities (e.g. Meins et al. 2002; 2003; Verhage et al. 2016).
+Furthermore, parental attachment representations have also been associated with the sensitivity of parentinfant interaction, particularly in terms of parental responsiveness (e.g. van IJzendoorn, 1995) and parental mind-mindedness (Arnott and Meins, 2007).
 However, the precise mechanisms by which higher-order social cognition abilities such as parental mind-mindedness are translated into specific affect regulation behaviours during infant-parent interactions remains unclear.
 In this study we are interested in the role of touch in parent-infant dyads and in particular we aim to investigate how concepts such as parental mind-mindedness that are measured typically based on verbal maternal comments are also expressed 'physically' in emotion-laden, tactile interactions.